DjangoGirls/tutorial/en/python_introduction/README.md

 Remember functions like `len()` that you can execute in Python?
 Well, good news – you will learn how to write your own functions now!

 A function is a sequence of instructions that Python should execute.
 Each function in Python starts with the keyword `def`, is given a name, and can have some parameters.
-Let's start with an easy one.
+Let's give it a go.
 Replace the code in **python_intro.py** with the following:

 {% filename %}python_intro.py{% endfilename %}
 ```python